If you’re keen to have an outdoor space that looks beautiful and leaves you feeling zen, a Buddha-themed garden could be ideal.

 Cordon off a quiet space

-The best Buddha-inspired gardens have an air of calm and tranquillity about them, so the close proximity of noisy neighbours, barking dogs and busy highways can really spoil the overall effect.
+The best Buddha-inspired gardens have an air of calm and tranquility about them, so the close proximity of noisy neighbours, barking dogs and busy highways can really spoil the overall effect.

 With this in mind, it’s worthwhile trying to cordon off a quiet area within your yard.
 If you’re worried about noise levels, consider planting hedges or installing fences around the perimeter to act as a sound buffer.
 This will also give you an added sense of seclusion and privacy.